secretstartups/handbook/content/job-families/marketing/director-of-developer-relations.md

 ## Career Ladder

-The next step in the Director of Community Relations job family is not yet defined at GitLab.
+The next step in the Director of Developer Relations job family is not yet defined at GitLab.